 Youth Lead the Change

-Youth Lead the Change gives young people power over one million dollars of the city's capital budget.
-The process is youth led by Boston teens.
-The YLC process is informed by the Participatory Budgeting Project.
+Youth Lead the Change (YLC) gives young people power over one million dollars of the City's capital budget.
+The process is led by youth in Boston.

 - beautify neighborhoods, and

 gain access to City agencies, and

 apply for youth jobs.